Path Planning for Aerial Relays via Probabilistic Roadmaps: Numerical Experiments

-\begin{bullets} \blt[observations] \begin{bullets} \blt[init rate]Since all UAVs start from the BS, the initial rate is the same for all algorithms. \blt[obtain min rate] \begin{bullets} \blt[benchmarks]Although Benchmarks 1 and 2 do not reach the target rate, Benchmark 3 does succeed, as dictated by \thref{prop:feasibleexists}. \blt[tentative faster than benchmark 3] PRFI (Tentative), which corresponds to the trajectory produced by Algorithm~\ref{algo:trajone}, is already significantly faster than Benchmark 3, which corroborates the efficacy of the tentative path. \blt[faster than tentative] PRFI, which returns the result of applying PR to the tentative path, is even faster than PRFI (Tentative).
+\blt[observations] \begin{bullets} \blt[init rate]Since all UAVs start from the BS, the initial rate is the same for all algorithms. \blt[obtain min rate] \begin{bullets} \blt[benchmarks] Although \arevtwo{Zeng et al., Ghazzai et al., and Lee et al.} do not reach the target rate, \arevtwo{Zhang et al. and Yanmaz et al.} do succeed.
+That \arevtwo{Yanmaz et al.} meets the rate is guaranteed by \thref{prop:feasibleexists}. \blt[tentative faster than benchmark 3] PRFI (Tentative), which corresponds to the trajectory produced by Algorithm~\ref{algo:trajone}, is already faster than \arevtwo{Zhang et al. and Yanmaz et al.}, which corroborates the efficacy of the proposed initialization. \blt[faster than tentative] PRFI, which returns the result of applying PR to the tentative path, is \arevtwo{significantly} faster than PRFI (Tentative) \arevtwo{and all benchmarks}.
 This validates the adoption of PR. \end{bullets} \end{bullets} \end{bullets}